RAJATKUMARSINGH527/Project-1-Rock-Paper-And-Scissors/README.md

     ```

-4. *Follow the Prompts*: The game will prompt you to enter your choice for each round.
+4. Follow the Prompts: The game will prompt you to enter your choice for each round.
 Type "rock", "paper", or "scissors" and hit Enter.

-5. *View Results*: After each round, the game will display the result, including who won the round and the current score.
+5. View Results: After each round, the game will display the result, including who won the round and the current score.

-6. *Play Again or Quit*: You can choose to play another round or exit the game when prompted.
+6. Play Again or Quit: You can choose to play another round or exit the game when prompted.

 ## Contributions